MLJAR Studio vs DataRobot

 How does pricing compare?+

-MLJAR Studio has straightforward public pricing: a $199 perpetual license with one year of updates, plus an optional MLJAR AI add-on at $49/month.
+MLJAR Studio has straightforward public pricing: a $199 perpetual license with one year of updates, plus hosted plans available as Free, Pro ($20/month), and Business ($60/month).
 DataRobot follows an enterprise pricing model, and while a free trial is available, official sources mention different trial lengths, so it is best described as trial availability that depends on the entry path.

 Can DataRobot run locally?+